roclas/akka-distributed-hash/README.md

 *** try now to delete something from one of the nodes and check that it's been deleted in the other nodes

-//TODO: the second node has to sincronize on initialization

 //TODO: syncronize maps every second ???

 //TODO: ...